Last Updated on 29/05/2021 by secretmoona

 Visit the Five Grand Palaces of Seoul

 South Korea has a rich history.
 All around the country you can see testaments of the ancient kingdoms that ruled the country.
 You can learn all about the history in museums but nothing beats seeing the architecture from your own eyes.
 Luckily Seoul has 5 grand palaces you can visit: Gyeongbokgung, Changdeokgung, Changgyeonggung, Deoksugung and Gyeonghuigung.
 Gyongbokgung and Changggbokgung palaces are my favourites.
-The first one is the biggest and has a beautiful and vibrant architecture.
-The latter has an exceptional secret garden and has been built with the Korean aesthetics in mind: be one with nature.
+The first one is the biggest and has beautiful and vibrant architecture.
+The latter has an exceptional secret garden and has been built with Korean aesthetics in mind: be one with nature.
 A visit to the palaces should be added to your bucket list, highly recommended.

 Fill your bag with beauty products in Myeongdong